SovereignCloudStack/docs/docs/02-iaas/security-groups.md

 # Best Practise: How to configure and use security groups

-Security groups in OpenStack are part of the security mechanisms rpovided for the users.
+Security groups in OpenStack are part of the network security mechanisms provided for the users.
-They are grouping IP-table rules that then are used at the port connecting a VM to a network.
+They resemble sets of simple firewall rules allowing specific network traffic at a Port of a VM that connects it to a network.
+The rules allow specific network port numbers and protocols while also differentiating between ingress and egress directions.
-Usually security groups are assigned, when a VM is created, but they can also be assigned later on.
+Usually security groups are assigned to the Port(s) when a VM is created, but assignments can also be changed at runtime later on.
-There can be multiple groups assigned to a VM or Port and they will act together as the union of all their rules.
+Multiple security groups can be assigned to a VM or Port simultaneously and in such case they will be combined as the union of all their rules.

 ## How to create security groups

 Security groups are managed within a project.
 So every project will have a different set of security groups.
-They can be added dynamically to each VM, while creation or afterwards.
+They can be added dynamically to each VM, during their creation or afterwards.
+Additionally, they may also be removed from VMs at any point.

 Every project has its own default security group, which rules can be edited.
-Additionally other security groups can be added until the quota is fully used.
+Additionally other security groups can be added until the project's quota is exhausted.
 To add a security group, use the following command:

 ```bash